Blondie Chaplin: Biography

+Beach Boys recognition

 On 29 September 2017, Big Noise's Al Gomes and Connie Watrous presented a plaque from Roger Williams University to Chaplin at The Zeiterion Theatre in New Bedford, Massachusetts.
 Chaplin's response to the sold-out audience at the "Brian Wilson Presents Pet Sounds" show: "I played a lot in these parts in 1971, and it's nice to be remembered this way."
-The plaque commemorates The Beach Boys' 22 September 1971 concert at The Ramada Inn in Portsmouth, Rhode Island (now RWU's Baypoint Inn & Conference Center).
-The concert was the first-ever appearance of Chaplin as well as Fataar as official members of The Beach Boys, essentially changing the band's live and recording line-up into a multi-cultural group.
+The plaque commemorates the Beach Boys' 22 September 1971 concert at the Ramada Inn in Portsmouth, Rhode Island, (now RWU's Baypoint Inn & Conference Center).
+The concert was the first-ever appearance of Chaplin as well as Fataar as official members of the Beach Boys, essentially changing the band's live and recording line-up into a multi-cultural group.

 Discography

 Other albums and videos from the Blondie Chaplin catalog: